lukeweatherstone/lukeweatherstone.github.io/_posts/2020-07-30-super-T-grillage.md

 space_road = flange_road + gap
 space_sup = flange_sup + gap

+>>> flange_road, flange_sup
+2109, 2178
 ~~~

+It's important to check that our flange widths are within range of what we'd expect for a Super T. Precast manufacturers typically have a minimum and maximum range they can go to, so we want to make sure this number is sensible.
+Here, we get values of `2109` and `2178` which are right about where we'd want them.

 That all makes sense in code, but really, a table would help us to visualise what's going on.
+The fact that our bridge has 0 skew also makes things nice and simple.
 Here's one I prepared earlier:

 | Element | Z coordinate |
 | :------ | :------ |